AdobeDocs/experience-manager-64.en/help/communities/using/analytics.md

 ![](assets/chlimage_1-273.png)

-Note : the `journal` components are used to implement the blog feature.
+Note: the `journal` components are used to implement the blog feature.

 ### Mapped Analytics to AEM Variables {#mapped-analytics-to-aem-variables}